cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           (int, int) DivRem(int a, int b)
-   Param:
+   Parameters:
+       a:
-      | a:  The dividend—value to be divided.
+         The dividend—value to be divided.
+       b:
-      | b:  The divisor—value by which to divide.
+         The divisor—value by which to divide.
    Returns:
        A tuple containing the integer quotient and remainder:(quotient, remainder).
    Example: